Wednesday, October 16, 2024

 Soar on Aloki!

 Seventeen years ago, I had a dream.
 A dream of a little girl in my home and in my heart.
 A happy little girl, who would fill my life with chatter and songs and laughter.
-I can’t explain why I had this particular dream, but it was almost like an obsession.
+I can’t explain why I had this particular dream, but it was almost like an obsession, a certain madness.
 And believe me, this dream wouldn’t have come true without this obsessions and my own mother's acceptance of it.
 (It took us two to tango!)

 Many people questioned my madness.
 Some thought I was too old to be a mother to a young child, some other wondered why I would want to go through the stress of schooling another child, yet another family member worried about having to take care of the child if anything were to happen to me (my health had never been great).